larq/compute-engine/docs/quickstart_android.md

 the instructions in the main [LCE build guide](./build.md) to setup the docker for LCE and the Bazel build system.

+NOTE: we recommend using the docker volume as described in the [LCE build guide](./build.md) to be able to easily transfer files in-between the container and host machine.

 #### Install prerequisites
 We provide a bash script which uses the ```sdkmanager``` tool to install Android NDK and SDK inside the docker.